 - You would like to set out in writing the intention of the parties moving forward

 - Consideration for the proposed agreement; and

-- Options to include clauses for confidentiality, non-solicitation and/or exclusivity obligations.
+- Options to include clauses for confidentiality, intellectual property, non-solicitation and/or exclusivity obligations.

 Other names for Heads of Agreement include: